beliveau-lab/TigerFISH/docs/source/tutorials.rst

 This plot demonstrates the general location of where signals are expected to pile up over the entirety of the genome.

+**Note**: For better visualization, this image should be downloaded and taken to a black background because the background was set to be transparent for easier portability between users.

 .. image:: imgs/chr9_genome_view.png
      :width: 500
      :alt: Overview of thresholded binding.